Elves in Middle-earth: Appearance

+Marriage

 Elves, at least the Eldar, have a pregnancy that lasts about a year.
 By the age of 1, Elves can speak, walk and dance.
 Puberty and full height are attained at around their fiftieth to one hundredth year, when they stop aging physically.
 Elves marry freely, monogamously, only once, and for love early in life; adultery is unthinkable.
 Betrothal, with the exchange of rings, lasts at least a year, and is revocable by the return of the rings, but is rarely broken.
 Marriage is by words exchanged by the bride and groom (including the speaking of the name of Eru Ilúvatar) and consummation; it is celebrated with a feast.
 Wedding rings are worn on the index fingers.
 The bride's mother gives the groom a jewel to wear.
 Elves view the sexual act as special and intimate, for it leads to the birth of children.
 Elves who are married cannot be forced by other Elves to have sex; before that they will lose the will to endure and go to Mandos.
 Elves have few children, and there are long intervals between each child.
 They are soon preoccupied with other pleasures; their libido wanes and they focus their interests elsewhere, like the arts.

+Skill

 Elves, particularly the Noldor, spend their time on smithwork, sculpture, music and other arts, and on preparing food.
 Males and females are equal, but females often specialize in the arts of healing while the males go to war.
 This is because they believe that taking life interferes with the ability to preserve life.
 However, females can defend themselves at need as well as males, and many males such as Elrond are skilled healers.
 Elves are skilful horse-riders, riding without saddle or bridle, though Tolkien was inconsistent on this point.

-Elves are immortal, and remain unwearied with age.
-They can recover from wounds which would be fatal to a Man, but can be killed in battle.
-Spirits of dead Elves go to the Halls of Mandos in Valinor.
-After a certain period of time and rest that serves as "cleansing", their spirits are clothed in bodies identical to their old ones.
-If they do not die in battle or accident, Elves eventually grow weary of Middle-earth and desire to go to Valinor; they often sail from the Grey Havens, where Círdan the Shipwright dwells with his folk.
-Eventually, their immortal spirits overwhelm and consume their bodies, rendering them "bodiless", whether they opt to go to Valinor or not.
-At the end of the world, all Elves will have become invisible to mortal eyes, except to those to whom they wish to manifest themselves.